There’s an existing dropped kerb for the property

 If you get to your property by going through a lay-by we’ll usually refuse your application.

 You’ve requested a kerb which is wider than normal

 If you apply for an existing dropped kerb to be made wider or a new dropped kerb wider than the usual 4.6 metres.
 We may have to refuse your application if it’s likely to cause a problem for other road or pavement users.

 The dropped kerb would be near a tree

 There must be more than one metre between you’re dropped kerb and a tree.
-Depending on the size of the tree there might need to be even more distance between the dropped kerb and the tree to protect the roots.
+Depending on the size of the tree there might need to be even more distance between the dropped kerb.
+This is to protect the tree roots.

 You can work out the “root protection area” by measuring around the tree at chest height.
 Multiply this by four, but we’ll do this for you when we come to inspect.

 We won’t usually remove a tree from the road to fit a dropped kerb unless it’s dead, dying or diseased.

 Your property isn’t level with the pavement

 We may reject your application if your property isn’t level with the back of the pavement and can’t be made level.
 Also if it’s likely to cause damage to the bottom of vehicles driving onto your property.